 - (1) At any stage of a proceeding in which an admission of fact has been made, a party may apply to the Court or a judge for any judgment or order on the admission that the party may be entitled to without waiting for the determination of any other question between the parties. - (2) On an application, the Court or a judge may make any order or give any judgment as may be appropriate.

-Division 2A - Preliminary discovery and discovery from nonparty applicant means an applicant for an order under this Division:
+Division 2A - Preliminary discovery and discovery from nonparty possession includes custody and power.

 403A.
 Interpretation of Division 2A of Part 13